Add Alternative Row Color to SSRS Report

 Once you click on the Expression hyperlink, a new window called Expression will open.
 Use this expression window to find them.

-Within the Expression, we are going to use the IIF condition to check whether the row number is even or not.
+Within the Expression window, we will use the IIF condition to check whether the row number is even or not.
 If it is even, Pale Turquoise, otherwise Plum.
 By this, we can add alternative row colors to the SSRS report.

 =IIF(RowNumber(Nothing) MOD 2 = 0, "PaleTurquoise", "Plum")

-Expression for alternative background color to a SSRS report 6
+Expression for alternative background color to a report 6